 - 2. Click on the small 'down' arrow on the Technology drop down list - From the list of Technology files select Default (White).stf This is one of the default files supplied until you create and save your own. - 4.
 Leave the Profile File: entry as [None], unless you require a page border. - 5.
+Use the Set Units to override the Units defined in the Technlogy file. - 6.
 Click the OK button to start a new Schematic design.